OrGriss26/bikesharing/README.md

 ## Overview of the statistical analysis:

 Use data from the Citi Bike program in New York City for August 2019 was retrieved from ride.citibikenyc.com.
-The data was transformed using andas to change the datatype of the "tripduration" column from an integer to a datetime datatype to get the time in hours and minutes.
+The data was transformed using pandas to change the datatype of the "tripduration" column from an integer to a datetime datatype to get the time in hours and minutes.

 ## Purpose